To Obey Is Better Than Sacrifice

 Isaiah 58:6-12 NIV

-– only then our light will break forth like the dawn, and uour healing will quickly appear;
+only then will our light break forth like the dawn and our healing quickly appear;

-– only then our light will rise in the darkness, and our night will become like the noonday;
+only then our will light rise in the darkness and our night become like the noonday;

-– only then our righteousness will go before us, and the glory of the Lord will be our rear guard;
+only then our will righteousness go before us and the glory of the Lord be our rear guard;

-– only then He will satisfy our needs in a sun-scorched land and will strengthen our frame;
+only then will He satisfy our needs in a sun-scorched land and strengthen our frame;

-From these statements and many others from the Prophets, we get the sense that God doesn’t ultimately care about our gatherings and rituals, even if they are ostensibly done in reverence for God, if they are making no difference in how we live, and if we are not living out our lives as representations of who God is.
+From these statements, we get the sense that God doesn’t care about our gatherings and rituals if they are making no difference in how we live, and if we are not living out our lives as representations of who God is.
 The Prophet Isaiah says that God is weary to the point of hating the religious gatherings and religious rituals performed by people who do not live out His character:

 “Stop bringing meaningless offerings!